Congenital heart defect: Associated conditions

-Ventricular septal defect (VSD), atrial septal defects, and tetralogy of Fallot are the most common congenital heart defects seen in the VACTERL association.
-Less common defects in the association are truncus arteriosus and transposition of the great arteries.
+Ventricular septal defect (VSD), atrial septal defect (ASD), and tetralogy of Fallot (ToF) are the most common congenital heart defects seen in the VACTERL association.
+Less common defects in the association are persistent truncus arteriosus and transposition of the great arteries.

 Causes

 The cause of congenital heart disease may be genetic, environmental, or a combination of both.

 Genetic

 Genetic mutations, often sporadic, represent the largest known cause of congenital heart defects.
 They are described in the table below.